TECALI THROUGH TIME

 The Ceremony was held in the oldest Theatre in the Country 'Gregorio De Gante' built in 1540 and built by Claudio de Arcienega in Tecali, Mexico.

 Chantal Meza’s artwork simply titled “Tecali” featured on the cover of Franco Morales book "Tecali through Time".
-Eight works were commissioned for project, to show the intimate and historical life of one of the most important places which is full of the richest ancestral traditions in all Mexico; Tecali de Herrera.
+Eight works were commissioned to show the intimate and historical life of this small village in Mexico, which holds until today an ancestral tradition; Stone craftsmanship.

 Chantal agreed to be part of the project out of her personal love for the town, and an appreciation of its unique and beautiful character.